TheBestPessimist/Obsidian-Clipper-Templates/documentation/Adding New Template Tests.md

 **Export your template** — In [[Obsidian Clipper]] settings, export the template to `test resources/templates/<name>-clipper.json`.

 **Create the expected output** — Clip the page with your template normally, copy the output from the clipper preview, and save it to `test resources/<expected-name>.md`.
-Make sure the file ends with exactly one newline.

 **Write the test** — Add to an existing test file or create a new one in `test-harness/src/`: